Forlaie/Decision-Trees-Website/README.md

 # Design Decisions #
-The goal of this visualization is to help users understand how the computations behind information gain are related to the data, so that the math is easier to understand and ideally more intuitive.
+The goal of this visualization is to help users understand how the computations behind information gain are related to the data, so that the math is easier to understand and hopefully more intuitive.

 ### Toggle Buttons ###
 I've created toggle buttons for notation, variables, and definitions.
 This feature was designed for the sake of user convenience and efficiency; they can get a quick refresher on key concepts and terminology if needed, to help them follow along with the information gain calculations.
 There's no need to go back and review their notes or google themselves.